-Differences Between the Storage Emulator and Windows Azure Storage Services
+Differences Between the Storage Emulator and Azure Storage Services

-The Windows Azure storage emulator is a local emulator for Windows Azure storage services you can use to build and test your application before you deploy it as a hosted service to the Windows Azure.
-Some differences exist between using the storage emulator and using Windows Azure storage services.
+The Microsoft Azure storage emulator is a local emulator for Windows Azure Storage that you can use to build and test your application without incurring any cost.
+Some differences exist between using the storage emulator and Windows Azure Storage in the cloud.

 The following general differences apply to storage services: